Sign up to our mailing list to discover the future of beauty and wellness.

 Over the next few months, various doctors prescribed me a convoluted cocktail of prescription drugs, which actually caused my health to decline further.
 I was fast losing faith in the medical profession, and I knew there must be a better way.
 I had a husband at home, and a new-born baby to look after, and I wasn’t ready to give up hope just yet.

-In 2013 I had a chance encounter with a world-leading authority on preventative disease and pharmaconutrition, Dr Paul Clayton, who persuaded me that the supplements I was taking in fact had no discernible benefits, and that - as with the majority of all supplements on the market - claims made by the supplement companies were little more than a marketing ploy.
+In 2013 I had a chance encounter with a world-leading authority on preventative disease and pharmaconutrition, Prof. Paul Clayton, who persuaded me that the supplements I was taking in fact had no discernible benefits, and that - as with the majority of all supplements on the market - claims made by the supplement companies were little more than a marketing ploy.
 As it turned out, most supplements that are for sale offer very little, if any, benefit to the person taking them.

-Dr Paul Clayton prescribed me a new protocol of peer-reviewed, patented ingredients, dosed at active levels, all backed by rigorous clinical evidence to confirm their safety and efficacy.
+Prof. Paul Clayton prescribed me a new protocol of peer-reviewed, patented ingredients, dosed at active levels, all backed by rigorous clinical evidence to confirm their safety and efficacy.

-After just one month following Dr Paul’s advice I felt like myself again.
+After just one month following Prof. Paul’s advice I felt like myself again.
 In fact, I felt better.
 Not only did I make a full recovery, but what started out as a life-threatening situation created the foundation of all that LYMA is and does today.

 Paul and I set off on an adventure around the world, seeking out and connecting with the best scientists on the planet.
 We had one goal in mind, and one goal only.
 To create the ultimate supplement.
 I launched LYMA in 2018.
 The supplement industry was changed forever.